Contactor: Vacuum contactor

 Vacuum contactors utilize vacuum bottle encapsulated contacts to suppress the arc.
 This arc suppression allows the contacts to be much smaller and use less space than air break contacts at higher currents.
 As the contacts are encapsulated, vacuum contactors are used fairly extensively in dirty applications, such as mining.
-Vacuum contactors are also widely used at medium voltages from 1000-5000 volts, effectively displacing oil-filled circuit breakers in many applications.
+Vacuum contactors are also widely used at medium voltages from 1000 to 5000 volts, effectively displacing oil-filled circuit breakers in many applications.

 Vacuum contactors are only applicable for use in AC systems.
 The AC arc generated upon opening of the contacts will self-extinguish at the zero-crossing of the current waveform, with the vacuum preventing a re-strike of the arc across the open contacts.
 Vacuum contactors are therefore very efficient at disrupting the energy of an electric arc and are used when relatively fast switching is required, as the maximum break time is determined by the periodicity of the AC waveform.
 In the case of 60 Hz power (North American standard), the power will discontinue within 1/120 of a second (8.3ms).